grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "That's what the dock workers told me.
 How did you know that?"

-"Miss Mai, who gave us this job, suggested that might be the identity of the sub with the ram."
+"Miss Mai, who gave us the job, suggested that might be the identity of the sub with the ram."

 "What did you do to the Northern Points that would send them after you?"